 Our GMAT Club: Test Talk with Stacy Blackman Consulting’s AdCom

-Here is the first in a series of Q&As offering a sneak peek into the internal conversations we’ve been having.
+Here is a sneak peek into the internal conversations we’ve been having.

 Do I need to take a test for MBA admissions?